mvolkmann/blog/src/swift-ui.md

 ### `Divider`

-This draws a light gray 1-pixel wide line across the container.
+This draws a light gray, 1-pixel wide line across the container.
 The line is vertical in an `HStack` and horizontal in a `VStack`.

-The line can be customized in several ways.
+The line can be customized in several ways:

 - To add space around the line, use the `padding` view modifier.